DeepWiSe888/Octopus/README.md

 STM32CubeIDE, STM32CubeMX, Intel Quartus II

 # About Folders
-hardware: The schematics of antenna array design.
+hardware: The schematics of antenna array design.<br>
-source: The source code of ARM and FPGA. source/arm: A lightweight DAG-scheduler based on FreeRTOS. source/lib: Basic DSP and MISC. for ARM signal process.
-More description of ARM code is located in this folder. source/FPGA: DSP and CNN for FPGA signal process.
-More description of FPGA code is located in this folder. source/example: Two examples for vital sign estimation and occupancy.
+source: The source code of ARM and FPGA.<br>
+source/arm: A lightweight DAG-scheduler based on FreeRTOS.<br>
+source/lib: Basic DSP and MISC. for ARM signal process.
+More description of ARM code is located in this folder.<br>
+source/FPGA: DSP and CNN for FPGA signal process.
+More description of FPGA code is located in this folder.<br>
+source/example: Two examples for vital sign estimation and occupancy.<br>

 # Reference Works